dwani-ai/dwani-android/README.md

 ## Prerequisites

-To build and run Dhwani AI, ensure you have the following:
+To build and run dwani AI, ensure you have the following:

 - **Android Studio**: Version 4.0 or higher.
 - **JDK**: Version 11 or higher.